maxi1134/Home-Assistant-Config/documentation/automations_list.md

           Turn off the lights and restrict the motion sensor

           Restrics the entrance inner light brightness to 40%

+        Party Mode: #Party mode is detected through wifi count

+          Start a random effect on the addressable leds upon each entering

     - Living Room: